 442.120 Ambulatory surgery and inpatient discharge abstract records; alternative data; rules; fees.
 In order to provide data essential for health planning programs:

-(1) The Office for Oregon Health Policy and Research may request, by July 1 of each year, each general hospital to file with the office ambulatory surgery and inpatient discharge abstract records covering all patients discharged during the preceding calendar year.
-The ambulatory surgery and inpatient discharge abstract record for each patient must include the following information, and may include other information deemed necessary by the office for developing or evaluating statewide health policy:
+(1) The Oregon Health Authority may request, by July 1 of each year, each general hospital to file with the authority ambulatory surgery and inpatient discharge abstract records covering all patients discharged during the preceding calendar year.
+The ambulatory surgery and inpatient discharge abstract record for each patient must include the following information, and may include other information deemed necessary by the authority for developing or evaluating statewide health policy:

 (a) Date of birth;

-(3) In lieu of abstracting and compiling the records itself, the office may solicit the voluntary submission of such data from Oregon hospitals or other sources to enable it to carry out its responsibilities under this section.
-If such data are not available to the office on an annual and timely basis, the office may establish by rule a fee to be charged to each hospital.
+(3) In lieu of abstracting and compiling the records itself, the authority may solicit the voluntary submission of such data from Oregon hospitals or other sources to enable it to carry out its responsibilities under this section.
+If such data are not available to the authority on an annual and timely basis, the authority may establish by rule a fee to be charged to each hospital.

 (4) Subject to prior approval of the Oregon Health Policy Board and a report to the Emergency Board, if the Legislative Assembly is not in session, prior to adopting the fee, and within the budget authorized by the Legislative Assembly as the budget may be modified by the Emergency Board, the fee established under subsection (3) of this section may not exceed the cost of abstracting and compiling the records.

-(5) The office may specify by rule the form in which the records are to be submitted.
-If the form adopted by rule requires conversion from the form regularly used by a hospital, reasonable costs of such conversion shall be paid by the office.
+(5) The authority may specify by rule the form in which the records are to be submitted.
+If the form adopted by rule requires conversion from the form regularly used by a hospital, reasonable costs of such conversion shall be paid by the authority.

 (6) Abstract records must include a patient identifier that allows for the statistical matching of records over time to permit public studies of issues related to clinical practices, health service utilization and health outcomes.
 Provision of such a patient identifier must not allow for identification of the individual patient.